Homemade Loaded Queso

 Four images are collaged together, showing how to cook veggies and brown the meat for the recipe

-Cook the veggies, and brown the meat.
+Cook the veggies, and brown the meat

 A collage of four images, showing how to make the queso after cooking meat

-Make the queso.
+Make the queso

-Cream cheese tip: I’ve found that room temperature cream cheese will melt faster than the kind that’s straight out of the fridge.
+Room temperature cream cheese will melt faster than the kind that’s straight out of the fridge.
 This part takes me the longest every time I make this queso—the cream cheese can take up to 10-15 minutes to melt!

-Serve immediately with your favorite tortilla chips, and enjoy!
+Serve immediately with your favorite tortilla chips, and enjoy.

 Close up of the queso in a skillet with the ground beef mixture on top of it before mixing

-Erin’s Easy Entertaining Tips for Homemade Queso
+Erin’s Easy Entertaining Tips

 Make parts of this dip in advance, too, if you want yours to be hot off the stovetop.
 Cook the veggies and brown the meat in advance, and store them in a food storage container in the refrigerator.
 Shred the cheeses in advance, too, so the only thing you have to do is melt all the cheeses and add the previously cooked beef mixture.